 7. Most non-fatal injuries are due to falls, slips, or trips.

 Workplace safety stats suggest that most people get injured in the workplace because of falls, slips, or trips.
-These can happen for several reasons: wet surfaces, poor lighting, icy weather, and more.
+Fall statistics imply that these can happen for several reasons: wet surfaces, poor lighting, icy weather, and more.

 The second leading cause of non-fatal injuries is being struck by or caught in moving machinery.
 These types of accidents are more common in factories, the farming industry, as well as construction.